rust-project-primer/book/src/documentation/examples.md

 author: Karol Kuczmarski
 archived: karol-rust-examples.pdf
 ---
-Karol explains the need work working examples when using an unfamiliar library, and how Rust supports this out-of-the-box with its support for examples.
-She explains that Rust treats examples as documentation, and builds them when you run `cargo test`.
-She argues that all Rust projects should come with good examples, because they make using the code easier and help people get started.
+Karol explains the need for working examples when using an unfamiliar library, and how Rust supports this out-of-the-box with its support for examples.
+Karol explains that Rust treats examples as documentation, and builds them when you run `cargo test`.
+Karol argues that all Rust projects should come with good examples, because they make using the code easier and help people get started.
 ```